hstojic/hstojic.github.io/_posts/2017-08-30-learning-evolution.md

 Repository of the whole replication can be found [here](https://github.com/hstojic/HintonNowlan1987_replication), and the article accompanying it is [here](https://github.com/hstojic/HintonNowlan1987_replication/raw/master/article/stojic2017.pdf).

-**Update, Sep 5, 2017**: I ran into a very good discussion on limitations of simulations from Hinton & Nowlan (1987) paper [link](https://web.archive.org/web/20170905095546/https://egtheory.wordpress.com/2014/02/07/learning-guide-evolution/).
+**Update, Sep 5, 2017**: I ran into a very good discussion on limitations of simulations from Hinton & Nowlan (1987) paper [[link]](https://web.archive.org/web/20170905095546/https://egtheory.wordpress.com/2014/02/07/learning-guide-evolution/).
 Very informative read and pointer to a host of useful references.

+**Update, Sep 14, 2017**: Replication has just been published at [ReScience](https://rescience.github.io/), and you can even see the whole review process! [[link](https://github.com/ReScience/ReScience-submission/pull/36)]:

+>    Stojic, Hrvoje. "[Re] How learning can guide evolution".
+ReScience, 3 (1), 2017.
+DOI: [10.5281/zenodo.890884](https://zenodo.org/record/890884)